entornoseducativos/moodle-local_getkey/README.txt

 INSTALLATION

-Just place the get_key directory inside your Moodle's local directory.
+Just place the getkey directory inside your Moodle's local directory.
 Install the plugin and browse to:

 Site Administration->Get key